csyhuang/hn2016_falwa/scripts/pre_process_data_in_hybrid_coordinates/readme.md

 # Author - P Barpanda, Dec.
 14, 2023

 ### 1) The sample data is in the following dropbox link.
-This is a sample data from historical runs from NorESM.
+This is a sample data from one of the historical runs in NorESM.
 - https://www.dropbox.com/scl/fo/tx1vbwl584unzl5qjjrmv/h?rlkey=wxqu67zb5lp9xsnfx6zogfjuw&dl=0
 Download the netcdf file and save it inside ./NorESM_data_sample/